Frequently Asked Questions

 - The IACUC may institute alternatives to face-to-face meetings such as teleconference or video conferencing (NOT-OD-06-052).

-- The number of IACUC meetings may be reduced to as few as one every six months, the minimum allowed by the Guide.
+- The number of IACUC meetings may be reduced to as few as one every six months.

 - The IACUC may choose to expand their use of designated member review.

-The following links may be helpful in developing an institutional pandemic plan:
+For resources that may be helpful in developing an institutional pandemic plan, see:

 Additional guidance will be developed and posted on the OLAW website if an emergency situation is sufficiently severe and long-lasting that OLAW determines that the above suggestions do not meet the needs of the research community and funding components.
 OLAW is the only entity authorized to make determinations regarding waivers to provisions of the PHS Policy.